novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 comments: true
 ---

-A simple explainer into why we build neural networks, how they learn, and what they mean for the rest of us, as narrated by ChatGPT o3 (with a lot of prodding).
+A simple explainer into why we build neural networks, how they learn, and what they mean for the rest of us, as narrated by ChatGPT o3 (with a LOT of prodding).
 If you want a technical introduction to Neural Networks, I recommend Michael Nielsen's [online book][mn_link].

 <hr>